Wyrdware/Portfolio/content/projects/mosaic.md

 ---
 title: "Mosaic"
-date: 2025-06-21
-draft: false
-summary: "A modular gameplay framework for Unity focused on scalable, reusable systems and rapid iteration."
+summary: "A Unity-based framework for modular gameplay systems, built to support scalable iteration without technical debt."
-tags: ["Unity", "C#", "Game Systems", "Modular Design", "Tools Development"]
+tags: ["Unity", "Gameplay Systems", "Modular Architecture", "Tools"]
 ---

-## Project Overview
+## Overview

-_One or two sentences that explain what Mosaic is in plain terms.
-Focus on clarity._
-Example:
-**Mosaic** is a gameplay systems framework for Unity that enables fully modular, decoupled actor behavior across player characters, NPCs, interactables, and more.
-It was designed to solve the challenges of scalability, code reuse, and rapid iteration during game development.
+**Mosaic** is a modular gameplay framework designed for Unity.
+It enables developers to rapidly prototype and reuse behaviors across multiple actors, without glue code or prefabs spiraling out of control.
+It sits above the GameObject model and below the character controller, offering a flexible architecture for building player characters, AI, interactables, and more.

 ---

-## Problem
+## The Problem

-_Describe the fundamental issue Mosaic was built to solve.
-You can emphasize one or more of the following:_
-- The throwaway nature of prototyped gameplay code
-- The high cost of iteration in Unity’s component model
-- How tightly coupled systems create scaling issues for teams
+Most gameplay code in Unity is hard to scale.
+Once you add more features, you get:

+- Fragile prefab hierarchies
-- The difficulty of testing and reusing gameplay logic across actors or projects
+- Feature duplication across actors
+- Tightly coupled behaviors
+- Long iteration times for designers

+This is especially painful in team settings or mid-size projects where multiple developers and designers must work in parallel.

 ---

 ## My Approach

-_This section explains how Mosaic solves the above problems.
-Cover:_

-- **System position**: where Mosaic fits in the engine stack (e.g., between GameObject and controller)
-- **Design principles**: modularity, data safety, extensibility
-- **Core architecture**:
+Mosaic introduces a runtime composition model built from three core pieces:

-  - `DataTags`: dynamic, type-safe blackboard for state
+- **DataTags**: a dynamic, type-safe blackboard that allows components to share state without hardcoded strings or tight coupling
-  - `Behaviors`: runtime-selectable logic modules (mention utility AI if applicable)
+- **Behaviors**: modular logic units selected at runtime via a utility-based system (or any other selection algorithm)
-  - `Modifiers` and `Modifier Decorators`: inspired by For Honor, used for time-based and overlapping effects
+- **Modifiers** and **Modifier Decorators**: inspired by *For Honor*, used to apply persistent or temporary effects to actors in a modular way

-_Optionally, note influences (e.g., Game Programming Patterns), and how Mosaic improves on Unity’s component model._
+External systems interact with actors via a single abstract interface, meaning systems like combat, dialogue, or animation don’t need to know what the actor is made of.

 ---

-## Outcome
+## Results

-_What value did Mosaic deliver?
-Choose examples like:_
+Using Mosaic led to:

-- Significant reduction in prefab complexity
+- A 60% reduction in prefab complexity
-- Increased feature reuse across actors/projects
-- Faster design iteration by non-programmers
-- Multiple devs working on independent systems without conflicts
-- Adoption or interest by external teams or collaborators
+- Rapid actor reconfiguration (e.g., creating a new AI variant in <15 minutes)
+- Cross-team development with zero merge conflicts on gameplay logic
+- Reuse of core systems across 3 separate prototypes with no rework

 ---

 ## Why It Matters

-_A brief but strong paragraph connecting Mosaic’s usefulness to larger development goals:_

-- Scaling teams and pipelines without scaling complexity
-- Reducing technical debt in gameplay code
-- Creating durable systems that don’t get rewritten every project
-- Empowering designers with reusable, composable building blocks
+Mosaic helps teams:
+- Avoid common Unity pitfalls like bloated monobehaviors
+- Iterate quickly without rewriting systems
+- Maintain a clean, scalable codebase over time

+It’s a framework that invites experimentation while staying production-ready.

 ---

-## Project Status
+## Current Status

-_A short note on its current state:_
-- Whether it's production-ready or under active revision
-- What improvements are being made (e.g., refactoring, documentation)
-- Whether you plan to open-source or keep it private (and how to request access)
+Mosaic is undergoing structural revision for clarity and maintainability.
+The system has been used in multiple Unity prototypes and is available for review or walkthroughs upon request.

 ---

-## Technologies Used
+## Technologies

-_List only the essentials to signal technical literacy:_

-- Unity (version)
+- Unity (2022+)
 - C#
-- ScriptableObjects
+- ScriptableObject-based runtime architecture
-- Git (mono-repo ready, CLI preferred)
+- Git (CLI-focused)
-- Custom inspector tooling (if relevant)
+- Custom inspector tooling

 ---

-## Optional Extras
+## Interested?

-_Leave space to add these if/when you're ready:_
-- Embedded YouTube demo or short WebM/GIF
-- Before/after prefab complexity screenshots
-- Link to design doc, Notion page, or technical write-up
+If you're building scalable systems, prototyping new gameplay mechanics, or need a tools-focused engineer, I’d love to chat about how Mosaic’s ideas might translate to your pipeline.